18F/handbook/pages/18f/projects-partners/microrequests.md

 ## Is your request billable?

-If so, direct your request to #microrequests channel.
-If your tasks is non-billable, post it in `#helpwanted`.
-If you are unsure, post in #microrequests and a channel manager will let you know.
+If so, direct your request to {% slack_channel "microrequests" %} channel.
+If your tasks is non-billable, post it in {% slack_channel "18f-helpwanted" %} or
+{% slack_channel "tts-helpwanted" %} for support from outside of 18F.
+If you are
+unsure, post in {% slack_channel "microrequests" %} and a channel manager will let you know.

 ## What capabilities can be extended through the microrequest process?